- General Orientation

 - page-image/encoded-text icon

-- publication info (publisher, pub date)
+- publication info (pub place, publisher, pub date)

 - number and type of matches for current item, where applicable

-Clicking on results details brings the user to a list of hits within the current item.
+Clicking on "more" brings the user to a list of hits within the current item.
 From here, either individual pages and the chapters containing these pages (for scanned books) or text sections (for encoded titles) with matches may be accessed directly, by clicking on the hyperlinked page numbers, chapter heads, or section titles.

 To view the text of a specific book a reader must first locate the work through a library’s online catalog (via MARC records) or through the search or browse pages.
-(For information on adding a title to the citation list for reference purposes, see Saving and Viewing Citations.)

 The title-record page of a book contains the following elements: